medium-tech/mspec/README.md

                 * test/
                     * ...
                 * package.json
-        * 🟡 create tests
+        * 🟢 create tests

 * 🔴 templating
     * 🔴 extract templates
     * 🔴 generate py
     * 🔴 generate html
-    * 🔴 add additional sample module and model to output
+    * 🔴 generated app should have 2 modules and 3 total models, but not sample.sample_item

 ### guis
 * 🔴 python tkinter (and/or gtk)